From The Editor

 I don’t get to enough FOGGs activities because I live in Melbourne and get caught up in activities there.
 However, as a passionate student of the Aboriginal story of Gariwerd, I made sure I could be at the cultural sites excursion run by Ben Gunn on April 9th.
 We 2016-04-08 FOGG_29met up at Buandik and I noticed a few keen non FOGGs members also turned up, having found out by various means (thanks to the wonders of the internet) that this rare opportunity was being offered.

 Twenty of us set off up the Goat Track – some by foot and some by car to the location Ben had chosen for our adventure.
 As we tramped through the bush to visit three sites in all, Ben generously filled us in on many aspects of the archaeology of Gariwerd art sites and discoveries.
-We learned about the changing nature of interpretations of the art.
-Amusingly Ben criticised some of his own earlier attempts at proscribing meanings to the symbols.
+We learned about the changing nature of interpretations … Read the rest

 Platypus Survey